SolraBizna/rrv32/README.md

 I also like it when games have real computers in them.
 Games like _Stationeers_, _Duskers_, _Hacknet_ have simulated computers in them, but they always come with their own limitations and concessions.
 Lua or JavaScript are often used to bridge this gap, but the experience of writing a Lua script against a game engine is *very* different from that of writing code (even Lua code!) that runs on a real microcontroller.

-If there were a permissibly-licensed, freely-available library that provided a self-contained "real" computer system, the barrier to entry is significantly lowered for including "real" computer systems in games.
-My W65C02S emulators technically already provide this, but, shockingly, nobody wants to program 6502 assembly in games.
+A permissibly-licensed, freely-available library that provides a self-contained "real" computer system significantly lowers the barrier to entry for including "real" computer systems in games.
+My W65C02S emulators technically already provide this, but, shockingly, almost nobody wants to program 6502 assembly in games.
 With a modular RISC-V simulator, programming in C or even a language like Rust becomes possible.

 This crate doesn't provide its own execution environment, assembler, linker, or compiler.
 One thing at a time. :)